APrettyCoolProgram/crispy-box/Build_from_scratch.md

 # Building a standard CrispyBox from scratch
 *These instructions will walk you through building CrispyBox version 0.9.5-beta+180123*

-If you are not familiar with Linux, or just want to get CrispyBox up and running, I would recommend [downloading the Official CrispyBox](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Get_official.md) release.

 You'll need to build CrispyBox yourself if want/need to:
 * use a non-Debian-based Linux distribution
 * use a cloud provider other than Dropbox